 part 2 – I’m that kind of guy

-Terry’s palm hangs in the air, exactly like rocks don’t.
-He throws a long quizzical look to his tensed-up brother.
+Terry’s palm hangs in the air, precisely like rocks don’t.
+He throws a long quizzical look at his tensed-up brother.
 “Larry?”
 His face lights up with the sick fluorescent glow of the instruments.
-He looks more worn out, than usually.
+He looks more worn out than usual.
 “Are you okay?”
 Terry whispers concerned.
 No reaction.

-Sometimes, he remembers clearly, it’s the other way around, and he is the one who died.
+Sometimes, he remembers.
+Clearly, it’s the other way around, and he is the one who died.
 He feels life running through his fingers like sand.
-First he panics, but then Terry’s wise face eclipses over him.
-His saddened eyes bright with so much love, that they calm him.
+First, he panics, but then Terry’s wise face eclipses over him.
+His saddened eyes bright with so much love that they calm him.
 He feels Terry’s arms crushing him, squeezing the breath out of him.
 His brother’s fingers around his throat are desperate iron.
-The world blurs to a red pulsing mist and Larry understands, that his reality’s the thinnest skin over the empty darkness beneath.
+The world blurs into a red pulsing mist, and Larry understands, that his reality’s the thinnest skin over the empty darkness beneath.

 Nervous giggles and the sound of a clap yank Larry back into the driver’s cabin.

 Terry’s tired arm homes in on his other palm.
-He high-fives himself, and throws a curious glance back.
+He high-fives himself and throws a curious glance back.
 He puts the helmets carefully behind his passenger seat.
-The helpless silhouette of the man behind the rover looks like an “I”.
-Terry’s heart shifts gears with euphoria.
+The helpless silhouette of the man behind the rover looks like an “I” and Terry’s heart shifts gears with euphoria.
 A hot wave from his stomach licks at the base of his skull, intoxicated dizziness sloshes through his head.
-Every delicious moment of their heist lifts him up, till he finally floats.
+Every delicious moment of their heist lifts him up, until he finally floats.
 Flickers of their prey’s surprise, fear and fury surface with a kick of joyous energy.
-Terry knows, the luscious tingling in his crotch is power.
+Terry knows the luscious tingling in his crotch is power.

 This time, their victim is the most handsome man he has ever seen.
 The taser shakes the consciousness out of him pretty fast.
 And oh, how he falls… Terry bites his lips.
-He falls like a butterfly, that remembers it’s made of marble.
+He drops like a butterfly, that remembers it’s made of stone.
 The motion is heavy, rich and graceful, all at the same time, like a ballet.
-The lovely face behind the visor looks so vulnerable, Terry feels himself reminded of a sleeping puppy.
+The lovely face behind the visor looks so vulnerable, like a sleeping puppy, like an angel.
 The urge to protect and to caress flash through his mind.
-With a hand over his mouth he suppresses a warm smile, and a soft moan.
-That beautiful face reaches into Terry’s fantasies with thousand glistening fishhooks.
-Terry needs to caress those cheeks, lips and eyelids.
+With a hand over his mouth, he suppresses a warm smile and a soft moan.
+Oh, that beautiful face!
+It reaches into Terry’s fantasies with thousand glistening fishhooks.
+So much fun, if Larry allows it.
+An hour of exploration, curious probing, biting, pressing, watching the twitches, sucking, licking, listening to the music lovers make.
+Terry needs to caress those cheeks, lips, thighs and neck.
+He needs to hear how his love will make his angel groan and squelch.
+His angel will dance and sing to him.
 The fantasies roll into the hooks with delighted shrieks.
+He collects his courage to claim his prize.
+This time he will get his present.
 “Can I look?”
 He asks feebly.

-The driving consumes Larry’s attention fully.
-Terry knows by the look on his face, that his brother is far away submerged in dark thoughts.
+The driving consumes Larry’s attention entirely.
+Terry knows by the look on his face that his brother is far away submerged in dark thoughts.
 He is not supposed to interrupt.
-He reaches out and punches buttons, because that isn’t talking.
+He reaches out and punches buttons because that isn’t talking.
 The radio comes to life with screaming ads and thumping beats.
 The twins jump.

 Larry kills the radio and shoves his brother hard. „No!“